 Closing is an art.
 A good sales rep can make the close of a sale feel like an obvious next step.
 Reps who are skilled at the close will have several sales closing techniques in their arsenal and be able to deploy them with the flow of the conversation.
 However, some sales reps struggle through the close and often include closing no-nos.
 Avoiding pitfalls and closing mistakes can mean the difference between a big deal and going back to the office empty-handed.
-Here are some common sales closing mistakes to avoid:
+Below we've listed 5 mistakes to avoid when closing a sale.

 You’ve heard the saying “What’s in it for me?”
 Well, for your clients that’s an important part of deciding whether to purchase a service or product.
 What is in it for them?
 It’s a common sales mistake to sell the product instead of selling the solutions it provides.
 Your product can be impressive and groundbreaking, but if your client can’t see the value to their specific situation and needs, they’re going to pass.
 It’s vital that you research your client’s business, what problems they are facing, and present solutions that can help them overcome those challenges.
 If you’re headed into a sales meeting and haven’t done any research or know any of the pain points your client experiences in order to show the value of your product, you’re doomed to fail.